intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 From this perspective, application of the robustness principle to the implementation of a protocol specification that does not change is logical, even necessary.
-But that suggests that the problem is with the assumption that the situation - existing specifications and implementations - are unable to change.
+But that suggests that the problem is with the assumption that existing specifications and implementations are unable to change.
+Applying the robustness principle in this way disproportionately values short-term gains over the negative effects on future implementations and the protocol as a whole.

-As established, this is not sustainable.
-For a protocol to be viable, it is necessary for both specifications and implementations to be responsive to changes, in addition to handling new and old problems that might arise over time.
+For a protocol to have sustained viability, it is necessary for both specifications and implementations to be responsive to changes, in addition to handling new and old problems that might arise over time.

-Active maintenance of a protocol is critical in ensuring that specifications correctly reflect the requirements for interoperability.
-Maintenance enables both new implementations and the continued improvement of the protocol.
-New use cases are an indicator that the protocol could be successful {{?SUCCESS}}.
+Maintaining specifications so that they closely match deployments ensures that implementations are consistently interoperable and removes needless barriers for new implementations.
+Maintenance also enables continued improvement of the protocol.
+New use cases are an indicator that the protocol could be successful
+{{?SUCCESS}}.

-Protocol designers are strongly encouraged to continue to maintain and evolve protocols beyond their initial inception and definition.
+Protocol designers are strongly encouraged to continue to maintain and evolve protocol specificationss beyond their initial inception and definition.
 Involvement of those who implement and deploy the protocol is a critical part of this process, as they provide input on their experience with how the protocol is used.

 Most interoperability problems do not require revision of protocols or protocol specifications.
 For instance, the most effective means of dealing with a